Kenny Brightbill: Racing career

-NASCAR career
+NASCAR

 Brightbill raced in 6 NASCAR Winston Cup Series races in his career, finishing with three top-tens.
 His first race came in 1974 at Pocono Raceway.
 It was a great achievement for the rookie NASCAR driver, who almost finished the race but ended up falling fall laps short to record a 10th-place finish.
 He then raced at Dover International Speedway later that season and finished 8th.
 He only had one NASCAR start in 1975, once again at Dover, racing for Donlavey Racing.
 It was the best day of Brightbill's NASCAR career, as he started 13th, finished all but 20 laps, and recorded his NASCAR best 7th-place finish.
 Brightbill did not race another NASCAR race until 1977, making 2 starts for car owner Jim Makar.
 He proved his racing skills were still superior, finishing every lap but the final six to end with a 12th place finish.
 He then raced in Dover, not fairing as well with a 40th place finish.
 His last career NASCAR race was in 1978 at Pocono Raceway.
 Brightbill started 26th in the field of 40, and ended the race finishing 23rd.